metablaster/WindowsFirewallRuleset/README.md

 follow bellow steps to open local group policy.

 1. Press Windows key and type: `secpol.msc`
-2. Righ click on `secpol.msc` and click `Run as administrator`
+2. Right click on `secpol.msc` and click `Run as administrator`
 3. Expand node: `Windows Defender Firewall with Advanced Security`
 4. Expand node:
 `Windows Defender Firewall with Advanced Security - Local Group Policy Object`
-5. Click on either `Inbound` or `Outbound` node to view and manage the rulles you applied with Powershell script.
+5. Click on either `Inbound` or `Outbound` node to view and manage the rules you applied with Powershell script.

 # Applying individual rulesets

 If you want to apply only specific rules there are 2 ways to do this:

-1. Execute `SetupFirewall.ps1` and hit enter only for rullesets you want, otherwise type `n` and hit enter to skip current ruleset.
+1. Execute `SetupFirewall.ps1` and hit enter only for rulesets you want, otherwise type `n` and hit enter to skip current ruleset.
 2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual Powershell script.